Udon Noodles with Kale and Tofu in Peanut Lime Sauce

 - Prepare the sauce by combining the peanut butter, sugar, lime juice, soy sauce and red pepper flakes in a medium-sized bowl.
 Adjust seasonings to taste, cover, and set aside.

 - Toss the tofu in 1T of low-sodium soy sauce or 2T teriyaki sauce and air-fry at 375 degrees or bake on non-stick foil or parchment paper-lined baking sheet at 400 degrees for 20 minutes

 - While the tofu is air-fry/baking, fill a large pot with water, and place it over high heat to boil.

-- Bring the water in the pot back to a boil and cook your udon noodles according to package directions.
-Strain in a colander, and let it sit at least 5 minutes so most of the water is drained out.
+- Strain the kale and noodles in a colander, and let it sit at least 5 minutes so most of the water is drained out.

 - Return the noodles and kale to the pot and add the sauce.
 Over medium heat, warm the ingredients and gently stirring them with a wooden spoon or other mixing utensil.
 You want the sauce to thicken a bit and stick to the noodles and kale.

 - Serve immediately, topping each bowl of the kale and noodles with the air-fried or baked tofu and a small amount of chopped, dry-roasted peanuts.